dandiez/cattails-wildwood-story-insights/_wiki_contents/items/Bright Insignia Recipe.md

 Unlocks a new recipe at the Mole Forge anvil.
 These symbols of authority can be used to immediately gain 100% influence in a region.
 Consumed on use.

-Can be sold: False

-Sell Price: 0 Mews

-Sell Price: 0 Mole Cash
+## main properties

 Rarity: Legendary

+Item uid: Bright Insignia Recipe

 Sorting priority: 22015

-Item uid: Bright Insignia Recipe

 # shops selling Bright Insignia Recipe: